wongjushao/Project-Protector/Readme.md

 ## 🧠 Explanation of the Solution

-Our solution — Project Protector — is an AI-powered PII processing pipeline that combines the robustness of Named Entity Recognition (NER), the adaptability of OpenAI’s ChatGPT, and the compliance-ready architecture of Microsoft Presidio.
+Our solution — Project Protector — is an AI-powered PII processing pipeline that combines the robustness of Named Entity Recognition (NER), the adaptability of Google’s Gemini, and the compliance-ready architecture of Microsoft Presidio.
 It supports both structured (CSV, TXT) and unstructured formats (PDF, images) through integrated OCR.

 ### Key Components:
 1. Multi-Layered PII Detection: